-The EMMA strain search outcomes are enriched by phenotypic annotations from external resouces.
+The EMMA strain search outcomes are enriched by phenotypic annotations from external resources.
 A brief summary list as well as a source linkage for each annotation is provided as part of the search result.
-The INFRAFRONTIER Bibliography and the resources presented in the different Diseases Areas also integrate data from external sources, as stated below.
+The INFRAFRONTIER bibliography and INFRAFRONTIER’s rare disease related pages also integrate data from external resources, as stated below.

 Mouse Genome Informatics (MGI)